kumahq/kuma-website/docs/docs/dev/explore/dpp-on-universal.md

 by default it happens after 5 minutes.
 2. Offline data plane proxies are deleted automatically after `KUMA_RUNTIME_UNIVERSAL_DATAPLANE_CLEANUP_AGE`, by default it's 72h.

-It's guaranteed that Dataplane resource will be eventually cleaned up in case of **ungraceful** shutdown.
+This guarantees that `Dataplane` resources are eventually cleaned up even in the case of **ungraceful** shutdown.

 ### Indirect